-This trilogy is one of the cornerstones of the Star Wars Expanded Universe, being the first major work set after Return of the Jedi (five years after to be exact), the first popular member of the franchise since Return of the Jedi, and introducing some of the most beloved figures in Star Wars EU canon, like Grand AdmiralThrawn, Mara Jade, Gilad Pellaeon and Talon Karrde.
-Many fans consider them to be the honorary Episodes VII, VIII and IX.Ironically given the Big Bad is an alien, this trilogy introduced a slightly more human Galactic Empire - still certainly villainous but no longer a 0% Approval Rating organization.
+This trilogy was one of the cornerstones of the now non-canon Star Wars Expanded Universe, being the first major work set after Return of the Jedi (five years after to be exact), the first truly popular entry of the franchise since Return of the Jedi, and serving as the introduction of some of the most beloved figures in Star Wars EU canon, like Grand AdmiralThrawn, Mara Jade, Gilad Pellaeon and Talon Karrde.
+For a long, long time, many fans considered them to be the honorary Episodes VII, VIII and IX, and when the actual movies were announced, initial speculation was intense about whether or not they would adapt parts or all of this story.Ironically given the Big Bad is an alien, this trilogy introduced a slightly more human Galactic Empire - still certainly villainous but no longer a 0% Approval Rating organization.
 In movie terms it is somewhat closer to Admiral Piett and Captain Needa than Darth Vader and Grand Moff Tarkin.
 Thrawn himself (the aforementioned alien Big Bad) was certainly a Magnificent Bastard of the highest caliber, one whom the reader did not hesitate in respecting.
 The trilogy also reflected the Real Life movement into the Information Age, with Thrawn (and Karrde opposite him) being able to connect esoteric and obscure bits of data together into a much larger picture.
 Thrawn in particular was able to practice an almost obscene version of psychoanalysis on people and cultures by studying their artwork, using it to identify weaknesses in their thinking or perception patterns, and then exploiting said weaknesses in devastating ways.
 The trilogy, as implied by its name, concerns the adventures of the New Republic, particularly Power Trio Luke, Han and Leia, to deal with Thrawn's plans, leadership and genius.A comicbook adaptation of the trilogy was also produced, with six issues allotted per book.
 The art for Heir to the Empire is kind ofquestionable.
 The art for Dark Force Rising is muchprettier, but it has problems of its own.
 The art for the lastbook is pretty decent; less realistic, but more expressive.
 The comics are a very Compressed Adaptation, with some pages having a Wall of Text and somehow still leaving out some important elements, but they do fairly well at sticking to the narrative.For an idea of just how much of the Star Wars Expanded Universe canon got its start in these books, go here,here and here and note how many times the phrase "first appearance" comes up.
 These novels basically invented the New Republic that the Rebellion became.
-A few years later, Zahn wrote the Hand of Thrawn duology.On June 21, 2011, the 20th anniversary edition of Heir to the Empire was released, including a new novella featuring Thrawn, Crisis of Faith and some interesting notes by Zahn himself on the process of the writing of the novel.
+A few years later, Zahn wrote the Hand of Thrawn duology.On June 21, 2011, the 20th anniversary edition of Heir to the Empire was released, including a new novella featuring Thrawn, Crisis of Faith, and some interesting notes by Zahn himself on the process of the writing of the novel.

 In addition to the character and universe tropes it carries over from the Original Trilogy, this series provides examples of: